Parquery/icontract/README.rst

     Traceback (most recent call last):
       ...
     icontract.errors.ViolationError: File <doctest README.rst[4]>, line 1 in <module>:
-    x must not be small: x > 3: x was 1
+    x must not be small: x > 3:
+    x was 1
+    y was 5

     # Pre-condition violation with more complex values
     >>> class B: